-7.5 CERTIFICATION REGARDING LOBBYING (Appendix E)
+7.5 CERTIFICATION REGARDING LOBBYING (Appendix C)

 The Certification Regarding Lobbying Form shall be completed and returned with an original signature from the Applicant's representative who is authorized to bind the Applicant.
-The Form must be mailed or hand-delivered to the Point of Contact by July 16, 2013.
-Additional information is in Section 12 of this RFA.
+The Form must be scanned and emailed to Perkins@thecb.state.tx.us by July 22, 2014.
+Additional information is available in Section 12 of this RFA.